restic/restic/doc/030_preparing_a_new_repo.rst

 .. code-block:: console

     $ restic -r azure:foo:/ init
-    enter password for new backend:
+    enter password for new repository:
     enter password again:

-    created restic backend a934bac191 at azure:foo:/
+    created restic repository a934bac191 at azure:foo:/
     [...]

 The number of concurrent connections to the Azure Blob Storage service can be set with the